gnurenga/career-training/README.md

 # Time Line

-* If we dedicate learning full time we can learn all the topics mentioned in 3 months.
+* If we dedicate learning full time we can learn all the topics in 3 months.
 * For partime it will take 6 months